Cashiers Community Fund

 Eligibility

-• Grants may be awarded to qualified 501(c)(3), governmental, educational, and religious organizations serving Cashiers with a documented history of substantial work in Cashiers that pre-dates the application.
+• Grants may be awarded to qualified 501(c)(3), governmental, educational, and religious organizations serving Cashiers.

-• An eligible organization may only submit one application per year.
+• Eligible organizations, including organizations acting as a fiscal sponsor, may only submit one application per year.

 What We Do Not Fund